 After breaking the local high (yellow line, point 3) the best you can do when planning the opening of a position is to wait for a throwback, or retracement after breaking the resistance line.
 This will enable you to filter all false signals.

-The 1-2-3 pattern also has some modifications.
-The shape displayed above is the most typical one.
+The 1-2-3 pattern also comes with different modifications, but the shape displayed above is the most typical one.
 If you decide to use this pattern I recommend you make a drawing like the one above.
 Later on, you will not need to draw the trend line.

 How to trade 1-2-3 pattern